chr-wn/svue-export/README.md

 ### Setup

 **1. Prerequisites**
-Ensure you have Python 3 and Pip installed on your system.
+Ensure python3 and pip are installed.

 **2. Get the Code**
 Clone or download this repo.